ntblab/neuropipe-support/doc/tutorial_secondlevel/tutorial.rst

 Now go to the "Contrasts & F-tests" tab.
 Increase "Contrasts" to 4.
 There is now a matrix of number fields with a row for each contrast and a column for each EV.
 You specify a contrast as a linear combination of the parameter estimates on each regressor.
 We'll make one contrast to show the main effect of the face regressor, one to show the main effect of the scene regressor, one to show where the scene regressor is greater than the face regressor, and one to show where the face regressor is greater:

-* Set the 1st row's title to "scene", it's "EV1" value to 1, and it's "EV2" value to 0.
+* Set the 1st row's title to "scene", its "EV1" value to 1, and its "EV2" value to 0.
-* Set the 2nd row's title to "face", it's "EV1" value to 0, and it's "EV2" value to 1.
+* Set the 2nd row's title to "face", its "EV1" value to 0, and its "EV2" value to 1.
-* Set the 3rd row's title to "scene>face", it's "EV1" value to 1, and it's "EV2" value to -1.
+* Set the 3rd row's title to "scene>face", its "EV1" value to 1, and its "EV2" value to -1.
-* Set the 4th row's title to "face>scene", it's "EV1" value to -1, and it's "EV2" value to 1.
+* Set the 4th row's title to "face>scene", its "EV1" value to -1, and its "EV2" value to 1.

 .. image:: https://github.com/ntblab/neuropipe-support/raw/dev/doc/tutorial_secondlevel/feat-stats-contrasts-and-f-tests.png